Refined Selmer equations for the thrice-punctured line in depth two: Introduction

 \subsection{Acknowledgements}

 This project was started during the 2020 Arizona Winter School as part of a project group guided by Minhyong Kim and the second author.
 The authors would like to thank Minhyong for his support and guidance throughout the different stages of this project, as well as the organizers of the Arizona Winter School for making this collaboration possible in the first place.
+We would also like to thank the referees for their very careful reading of this paper and their many helpful suggestions, which led to substantial improvements to the paper.
+The alternative approach to computing the coefficients $a_{\ell,q}$ in Remark~\ref{rem:differences} is due to them.